bearops/ebzl/README.md

 # ebzl

-Ebizzle 1.0 -- a Python wrapper for easier AWS ElasticBeanstalk applications and environments management.
+A helper tool for easier AWS ElasticBeanstalk applications and environments management.

 # Install